Siemens CEO says open to France taking stake in Alstom

-MUNICH Siemens and Mitsubishi Heavy Industries (MHI) are open to the French government taking a stake in Alstom if their joint bid for the French firm's power assets succeeds, Siemens's chief executive said.
+MUNICH Siemens (SIEGn.DE) and Mitsubishi Heavy Industries (MHI) (7011.T) are open to the French government taking a stake in Alstom (ALSO.PA) if their joint bid for the French firm's power assets succeeds, Siemens's chief executive said.

 But CEO Joe Kaeser told journalists during a conference call on Friday that such an option had so far not been discussed.

-Siemens and MHI are embroiled in a bidding war for the Alstom assets with General Electric, and both parties have revised their offers to win approval of Alstom and the French government ahead of a June 23 deadline.
+Siemens and MHI are embroiled in a bidding war for the Alstom assets with General Electric (GE.N), and both parties have revised their offers to win approval of Alstom and the French government ahead of a June 23 deadline.

 Kaeser is due to meet French President Francois Hollande on Friday afternoon to discuss the amended Siemens-MHI offer.